dwhiffing/fury/content/nato/uk/navy/sub/body.md

 Falklands war, the Argentinian Ship General Belgrano was sunk using WW2 era unguided torpedoes instead of risking the use of a Tigerfish.
-By the mid ‘80s, the Mod 2 corrected many of the faults but it was still unreliable – and worse, the submarine crews did not trust it.
+By the mid ‘80s, the Mod 2 corrected many of the faults but it was still erratic – and worse, the submarine crews did not trust it.
 Cruise missiles were adopted in RN submarines for attacking surface targets because the Tigerfish was so unreliable\!
 An urgent call for replacement resulted in the Spearfish torpedo, a much improved design entering